-"Nothing wrong," Brodsky says, slowly and distinctly.
-He pulls the headphones down around his neck; the chatter in them is a distraction.
-"Just let me think a minute."
+'Nothing wrong,' Brodsky says, slowly and distinctly.
+He puts the headphones down around his neck; the chatter in them is a distraction.
+'Just let me think a minute.'

 And to Jonesy: Someone yanked the plugs.
 Look around . . . yeah, there they are.
 End of the table.